 “Hi! – At the tail end of Truman’s vacation we decided to take Fri and Sat and see London Bridge.
 Fantastic place.
 I am fine now (in case you knew I wasn’t) Love – Truman and Barb”

 The postcard recipients were Malcolm Joseph Dodd and his wife, Virginia.
 Malcolm was a major serving in the US Army during WWII.
 Virginia died in 2009, with M.J. dying some 15 years earlier in 1994.
 He was 75.
+Malcolm was a successful engineer who served as vice president of an aviation oil company.

 The Mohave County Senior Center still thrives.
 This facility in Lake Havasu City, Arizona, serves as a valuable resource for the local senior community, offering various programs and services aimed at enhancing the quality of life for older adults.
 It’s a hub for social activities, educational workshops, and wellness programs designed to promote healthy living and community engagement.